ChillyPigeon742/Valve-Intro-For-Gmod/README.md

 ## How to Change the Video

-The mod currently includes the Valve intro from Source 2007 (Orange Box era).
+The mod currently includes the Valve intro from Source 2007 (Orange Box era), but if you would like to change it please follow the steps below

 ### What You Need:
 - A copy of the Source game that has the intro video.